 The city has recently revised its affirmative marketing plan to align with the evolving needs of the community.
 This encompasses the introduction of new outreach methods, translation services, and enhanced accessibility provisions.

-Data on the amount and use of program income for projects, including the number of projects and owner and tenant characteristics.
+Refer to IDIS reports to describe the amount and use of program income for projects, including the number of projects and owner and tenant characteristics